learning-dev/udacity-MLND/capstone/capstone_report.md

 The evaluation metric would be straightforward in the OCR.
 It is the accuracy of the prediction of the image text to the machine-encoded test.
 This would depend on various factors like size of the image and the quality of the image.
 There are labeled images and test images where the predicted label is compared with the labeled image for the accuracy.

+**Error calculation**

+For every word calculate how many of the characters we predicted correctly Use the mask to not consider (leave out) the padded characters on which our prediction was wrong Find the fraction of each word where we made mistakes in our character prediction Find the average fraction of each word that were mistakes

 ## II.
 Analysis